Pancreatic Cancer Workup

 As previously mentioned, of all pancreatic cancers, 80% are adenocarcinomas of the ductal epithelium.
 Only 2% of tumors of the exocrine pancreas are benign.
 Less common histologic appearances of exocrine pancreatic cancers include giant cell carcinoma, adenosquamous carcinoma, microglandular adenocarcinoma, mucinous carcinoma, cystadenocarcinoma, papillary cystic carcinoma, acinar cystadenocarcinoma, and acinar cell cystadenocarcinoma.
 Very rarely, primary connective tissue cancers of the pancreas can occur.
 The most common of these is primary pancreatic lymphoma.
 (See the images below.)

 Patients can also develop tumors of the islet cells of the pancreas.
 These can be functionally inactive islet cell carcinomas or benign or malignant functioning tumors, such as insulinomas, glucagonomas, and gastrinomas.
-The 2011 NCCN guideline for neuroendocrine tumors estimates that 40% of pancreatic endocrine tumors are nonfunctional; of these, up to 90% are malignant.
-Of the functional tumors, about 70% are insulinomas of which approximately 10% are malignant.
-The remaining functional tumors are 15% glucagonomas, and 10% gastrinomas and somatostatinomas.
-Most of these are malignant, with a significant risk for the development of metastases.[42]
+An estimated 40% of pancreatic endocrine tumors are nonfunctional; of these, up to 90% are malignant.
+[66]

 Islet cell tumors in patients with inherited syndromes such as multiple endocrine neoplasia are less likely to occur singly than in patients without these syndromes, and in the case of multiple endocrine neoplasia type 1, are more frequently gastrinomas than insulinomas.
 These variations of tumor function affect diagnosis and treatment strategies.[42]